-- High-rise towers with 2 and 3 bedroom apartments (no dogs) - Townhouses with 3 and 4 bedrooms
+- High-rise towers with 2 and 3 bedroom apartments - Townhouses with 3 and 4 bedrooms

-You must qualify by rank or number in family.
-It can take up to a year to move into a townhouse, it depends on availability, so check with the Housing Office.
-For lots of information including projected waiting times and unit floor plans, see (http://housing.cnfj.navy.mil/on base housing.htm).
+You must qualify by rank or number of family members.
+It can take up to one year to move into a townhouse, it depends on availability, so check with the Housing Office.
+For lots of information including projected waiting times and unit floor plans, see https://ffr.cnic.navy.mil/Navy-Housing/Housing-By-Region/Japan/CFA-Yokosuka/.